Shetty073/fortKnight/README.md

 # FortKnight
 #### A discord.py bot for fortnite players on Discord
 #### This is the new and complete rewrite of the original bot with alternate API source.
 This bot was originally intended for our discord server where me and my fortnite-loving friends have fun.
-I open-sourced it to share it others.
+I am sharing the source code for others to deploy or use on their servers.

 ## Getting started
 #### These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.